lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-1.md

 date = 2024-07-06
 slug = "checklist-for-your-i18n-efforts-part-1"
 tags = ["i18n"]
-summary = "Localization is more than just simply replacing a couple of strings.
-It requires us to think about aspects like date and time, numbers, pluralization, grammar and many more locale specific requirements.
-Find out more in our i18n checklist."
+summary = "Localization is more than just replacing a couple of strings.
+It requires us to think about aspects like date and time, numbers, pluralization, grammar and many more locale-specific requirements.
+Find out more in the first part of our i18n checklist."
 +++

 ## Introduction